Are you planning to celebrate your birthday in Seattle?

 1. Start things off with a birthday brunch

-If your birthday falls on a weekend with nice weather, check out some of the best outdoor brunch spots in Seattle.
+Birthday brunch!
+It’s a must.
+See our roundup of the top 20 brunches in Seattle.
+If your birthday falls on a weekend with nice weather, you should also check out some of the best outdoor brunch spots in Seattle.

-We also love a good drag brunch here in Seattle.
-Kamp, Dreamland, Unicorn, and Dragster are some of our favorite places in Seattle for drag brunch.
+We also love drag brunch here in Seattle.
+Check out some of our favorite options for drag brunch in Seattle.
 They’re popular, so make your reservation in advance!

 If you want a birthday night that looks good in photos, make a dinner reservation at one of the most beautiful restaurants in Seattle.
 The vibes will be impeccable (and the food will be good too).

-3. Get some birthday cake (or any sweet treat)
+4. Get some birthday cake—or any sweet treat

-If you want to pick up a whole birthday cake in Seattle, our favorite spots are:
+If you need a birthday cake or slice in Seattle, our favorite spots are:

 - Deep Sea Sugar & Salt in Georgetown